Authentication and Two-Factor Authentication

 Backup Codes

-When you enable 2FA, most services provide backup codes.
-These are one-time passwords for when you can't use your normal 2FA method.
+When you enable 2FA, most services hand you a list of backup codes.
+These are one-time passwords for the day your phone falls in a lake.

 Managing Backup Codes